testarnyttnamn/testnamemaster/docs/source/example.rst

         # ATTENTION: If you have CAMB/CLASS already installed and
         # you are not using the likelihood conda environment
         # or option (2) in cell (3) (Cobaya modules), you can add an extra key called 'path' within the camb dictionary
-        # to point to your already installed CAMB code
+        # to point to your already installed CAMB code:
         'theory': {'camb':
-                   {'stop_at_error': True,
+                   {'stop_at_error': True, #'path': 'path/to/camb',
                     'extra_args':{'num_massive_neutrinos': 1,
                                   'dark_energy_model': 'ppf'}}},
         #'sampler': Cobaya's protected key of the input dictionary.